 Bill of Materials (BOM)

-In supply chains, a bill of material (BOM) defines and describes the contents of what is used in the manufacturing and packaging of the deliverable.
+In supply chains, a bill of materials (BOM) defines and describes the contents of what is used in the manufacturing and packaging of the deliverable.
 In software supply chains, this refers to the contents of all components bundled with the software including, authors, publishers, names, versions, licenses, and copyrights.
-Dependency-Track supports two BOM formats: CycloneDX and SPDX.
-Bill-of-Materials specific to software components are commonly referred to as SBOMs.
+Dependency-Track supports the CycloneDX format.
+Bill of Materials specific to software components are commonly referred to as SBOMs.

 Dependency-Track defines a component as a standalone entity.
 A component may be an open source component, third-party library, first-party library, an operating system, or a hardware device.

 Common Vulnerabilities and Exposures (CVE®) is a list of common identifiers for publicly known cybersecurity vulnerabilities.
 Assigned by CVE Numbering Authorities (CNAs) from around the world, use of CVE Entries ensures confidence among parties when used to discuss or share information about a unique software vulnerability, provides a baseline for tool evaluation, and enables data exchange for cybersecurity automation.